 Thomas Nast once again borrowed from Bret Harte’s popular 1870 poem “Plain Language from Truthful James ” and the “heathen chinee” character Ah Sin as the focus of this cartoon against Denis Kearney, the leader of the anti-Chinese movement making waves in California.

-A gaunt Uncle Sam is seen crawling out of the tapered mouthpiece of a large bull horn with the “UNITED STATES” engraved along its length like scrimshaw.
-The largest part of the opening faces West, where framed by majestic mountains, a vaguely drawn figures dances around a campfire.
+A gaunt Uncle Sam is seen crawling out of the tapered mouthpiece of a large bull horn with the “UNITED STATES” engraved along its long scrimshaw.
+The largest part of the opening faces West, where framed by majestic mountains a vaguely drawn figure dances around a campfire.

 Ah Sin appears startled by Uncle Sam’s weakened appearance.
 Ah Sins’s hands are on his knees, ready to rise.
 His queue vaults in the air by the surprise.
 Uncle Sam is unable to stop the fast-moving current of anti-Chinese legislation, and in fact, has become a reluctant courier — a mere delivery boy for Kearney’s orders.

 Nast’s message is clear.
 Denis Kearney has a big mouth.
 He needs a big horn.
 Kearney, an Irish immigrant, is the self-proclaimed soldier and leader of the Workingmen’s Party, an organization of white labor fixated on driving Chinese labor competition -— and all Chinese immigrants — out of California.